Jim Nicholson (Northern Ireland politician): European Parliament

 At the 1989 election to the European Parliament, he was elected as a Member of the European Parliament for Northern Ireland.
 He retained this seat in 1994, 1999 and 2004 although never reaching a quota of first preference votes.
 On each occasion, he was re-elected with the help of transfers from other candidates, under Northern Ireland's EU election system of proportional representation using the single transferable vote.
 In 2009, running as a Conservatives and Unionists candidate, he was elected second ahead of the Democratic Unionist Party, who for the first time failed to reach quota in a European Parliament election.

 Nicholson was initially a member of the European People's Party group in the European Parliament.
 In 1997, however, he transferred to the eurosceptic Independents for a Europe of Nations group.
 He served as vice-chairman of the group for two years.
 In 1999, he joined the European Democrats wing of the European People's Party - European Democrats group, the largest group in the Parliament, a eurosceptic wing which also contained the UK's Conservative MEPs.
-He was one of six Quaestors in the European Parliament, becoming the first ever MEP from Northern Ireland to hold such a senior position when elected on 21 July 2004; he was re-elected in 2007.
-In 2009 he was elected as a Conservatives and Unionists candidate and subsequently joined the European Conservatives and Reformists Group.
+He was one of five Quaestors in the European Parliament, becoming the first ever MEP from Northern Ireland to hold such a senior position when elected on 21 July 2004; he was re-elected in 2007.
+In 2009, he was elected as a Conservatives and Unionists candidate and subsequently joined the European Conservatives and Reformists Group.
 He served on the European Parliament's Committee for Agriculture and Rural Development and the Committee for Environment, Public Health and Food Safety between 2014 and 2017.

 Nicholson describes himself as a "euro-realist"; he is opposed to the creation of a federal Europe and is against the adoption of the euro as the currency of the United Kingdom.
 He does, however, believe that the European Union has been good for Northern Ireland in relation to funding and infrastructure.
 In 2016, Nicholson voiced his concerns about the way in which the EU has changed since he first became an MEP.

 He retired at the 2019 European Parliament election.
 His party lost the seat at the election to Naomi Long of the Alliance Party.

 Personal life

 Nicholson married Elizabeth Gibson in 1968 and had six sons and one daughter.
 His wife died in May 2015 after a long illness.
+His son, Sam Nicholson, was a councillor and deputy mayor for ABC Borough Council, and a candidate for the 2017, 2019 and 2024 general elections in Northern Ireland for the constituency of Newry and Armagh.